Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Introduction

 In Machine Learning, the sample Wasserstein distance between distributions is a popular tool for data analyses by optimal transportation.
 It is generally intractable, non-smooth, suffers from a curse of dimensionality, and is computationally demanding for estimation.
 This can limit its appeal for estimating models with a moderate or large number of observables and parameters.
 In the scalar case, the minimum Wasserstein distance estimator is fully parametric but has non-standard limiting distribution, which complicates inference.
 Entropic regularization is a popular way to circumvent some limitations of the Wasserstein distance, but it introduces bias.
 In contrast, the setting here is semiparametric -- only first and second order moments of the data and model are involved.
 The auxiliary model provides these moments for the data.
 We show that this allows for a computationally trivial closed-form solution to the transport problem, even for medium-scale DSGE models.
 The closed-form map is smooth, making estimation regular with $\sqrt{n}$-asymptotically Gaussian estimates.

 Three empirical applications illustrate the methodology and the issues discussed above on well-known models.
 First, a small-scale DSGE model from \citet{lubik2004} is estimated.
-The specification for inflation is rejected at the 5\% significance level, which corroborates previous findings.
+The fit for inflation is rejected at the 5\% level, which corroborates previous findings.
 Second, the medium-scale \citet{smets2007} model is estimated.
-Unlike previous studies, the fit for consumption is rejected as it does not match its volatility and persistence.
+Unlike previous studies, the fit for consumption is rejected as it does not match volatility and persistence.
 Further, the Kalman filtered series display irregularities consistent with misspecification, exacerbated by persistence in the data.
-Finally, an affine term structure model based on \citet{hamilton2012} illustrates the dimension-reduction aspect: 3 factors explain most of the variation of 6 yields ranging from 1 month to 5 years.
+Next, an affine term structure model based on \citet{hamilton2012} illustrates the dimension-reduction aspect: 3 factors explain most of the variation of 6 yields ranging from 1 month to 5 years.
+Finally, a trend-cycle decomposition shows that the optimal transport filter produces an interpretable cycle, while the Kalman filter produces a cycle estimate that is systematically positive over 1965-2008.

 [1]{\tilde{\raisebox{0pt}[0.85\height]{$\tilde{#1}$}}}